Blog

 SaaS or On-Premise: choosing your Business Central deployment

 Business Central runs in two places: as a Microsoft-hosted cloud service (SaaS) or on infrastructure you control (On-Premise).
-The choice shapes your costs, your update cadence and how much of your team’s time goes to keeping the system alive rather than running the business.
-Here is how we walk clients through the decision — without the marketing gloss.
+The choice shapes your costs, your update cadence and how much of your team’s time goes into keeping the system alive rather than running the business.
+We have this conversation with almost every new client, so this post walks through it the way we do in the room, minus the marketing gloss.

 Updates: who carries the burden?

 SaaS receives two major updates a year automatically, plus monthly service updates, on Microsoft’s schedule.
 You get new features as they ship and you never fall behind.
-On-Premise puts you in control of when you update — which sounds appealing until you realise it also means you own every upgrade project, with its testing, downtime and cost.
+On-Premise puts you in control of when you update.
+That sounds appealing until you remember it also means you own every upgrade project, with its testing, downtime and cost.

-Why it matters: the On-Premise systems that cause the most pain are the ones nobody updated for five years.
-SaaS makes “staying current” the default rather than a recurring project you have to budget and fight for.
+The On-Premise systems that cause the most pain are the ones nobody updated for five years.
+SaaS makes staying current the default rather than a recurring project you have to budget and fight for.

 Infrastructure and maintenance

 With SaaS, Microsoft runs the servers, the database, the backups and the security patching.
-With On-Premise, that is your responsibility — or your hosting partner’s — including hardware, SQL Server licensing, disaster recovery and the people to manage it all.
+With On-Premise, all of that is your responsibility, or your hosting partner’s: hardware, SQL Server licensing, disaster recovery and the people to manage it.

-Why it matters: for most SMBs the hidden cost of On-Premise is not the licence, it is the staff time and the 2 a.m. phone call when a server fails.
+For most SMBs the hidden cost of On-Premise is not the licence.
+It is the staff time, and the 2 a.m. phone call when a server fails.
 SaaS converts that into a predictable subscription and hands the on-call burden to Microsoft.

 The cost model

 SaaS is a per-user subscription: operating expense, predictable, scaling with headcount.
-On-Premise mixes a larger upfront investment (licences, hardware) with ongoing maintenance, and the real total only becomes clear when you add the infrastructure and people behind it.
+On-Premise mixes a larger upfront investment in licences and hardware with ongoing maintenance, and the real total only becomes clear once you add the infrastructure and the people behind it.

 Data residency and regulatory constraints

-This is where a genuine hard constraint can appear.
+This is where a real hard constraint can appear.
 Some organisations face rules about where data physically lives, or sit in regulated sectors with specific certification requirements.
-Business Central SaaS runs in defined Microsoft datacentre regions with a broad compliance portfolio — which satisfies the large majority of cases — but a small number of organisations have obligations that only an On-Premise or private deployment can meet.
+Business Central SaaS runs in defined Microsoft datacentre regions with a broad compliance portfolio, which satisfies the large majority of cases.
+A small number of organisations still have obligations that only an On-Premise or private deployment can meet.

-Why it matters: this is the deciding factor that is worth verifying early, with your compliance team, before any other discussion.
+Verify this early, with your compliance team, before any other discussion.
 If you do not have a written requirement that rules out the cloud, you almost certainly do not have this constraint.

 Integrations and customisation

-Why it matters: modern Business Central is built to be extended, not modified.
-If your “we need On-Premise for our customisations” instinct dates from a NAV system full of code changes, it is worth revisiting — most of that work is cleaner and cheaper as SaaS extensions.
+Modern Business Central is built to be extended, not modified.
+If your “we need On-Premise for our customisations” instinct dates from a NAV system full of code changes, revisit it: most of that work is cleaner and cheaper as SaaS extensions.

-Choose SaaS unless you have a hard constraint that genuinely rules it out — a written regulatory requirement or an integration that truly cannot be reached from the cloud.
+Choose SaaS unless you have a hard constraint that rules it out, meaning a written regulatory requirement or an integration that truly cannot be reached from the cloud.
 For everyone else, SaaS lowers maintenance, keeps you current, makes costs predictable and lets your team focus on the business instead of the plumbing.

 On-Premise remains a legitimate, fully supported path.
 But it should be a deliberate choice driven by a real requirement, not a default carried over from how things used to be.